Achilles Tendon Injury: Surgery or ImmobilizationSkip to the navigation

 If you have a ruptured Achilles tendon , instead of having surgery you may use a cast, splint, brace, walking boot, or other device that will keep your lower leg from moving.
 This is called immobilization.
 When immobilized over a period of months, the Achilles tendon can slowly reattach and heal.

 Things to think about

-immobilization is about the same (as long as 6 months) as after surgery.
+- The recovery time is about the same (as long as 6 months) with either choice.